 Contact an Experienced Divorce Attorney

-If you are facing a high-conflict divorce, contact the Law Offices of Dorie A. Rogers at 714-500-8428 or online today for a free consultation and to help you make decisions regarding how best to proceed to ensure the most amicable divorce possible.
+If you are facing a high-conflict divorce, contact the Law Offices of Dorie A. Rogers at 714-500-8428 or online today for a consultation and to help you make decisions regarding how best to proceed to ensure the most amicable divorce possible.